 The spinning top was Cobb’s wife’s totem for the dream world.
 When she was awake, the top would spin for a bit before falling over, how tops do.
 When she was dream-sharing, it would spin forever.
 The point of totems was to serve as a clear indicator if you’re awake or dreaming.
 So Inception ending with a shot of the top spinning has a huge implication that maybe Dom’s still dreaming.

 But the context matters.
 Cobb had spent years wanting to return home to his kids.
-But he couldn’t since he was wanted in suspicion to the death of his wife, Mal.
+But he couldn’t since he was wanted in suspicion of the death of his wife, Mal.
 You could say getting back to his kids was his dream.
 So when he finally is able to do that, it’s a dream come true.
 I think the top spinning during the reunion is just to symbolize the dream-like nature of that moment in reality.
 Imagine you won a $250 million dollar lottery.
 There would be a period where you felt like you were dreaming.
 Eventually, that feeling would end.
 But for a time it would be wild.
 That’s what Cobb’s experiencing.

 Also, the top was Mal’s totem.
 So it adds a bit of bittersweetness to the moment, like she’s present in just a small way.